Skip to content

 The DevToolsAdapter uses three layers:

-1. Reactive primitives (ref, computed, watch) from @forinda/kickjs-core/reactivity
+1. Reactive primitives (ref, computed, watch) from @forinda/kickjs/reactivity

 2. Middleware that increments reactive counters on each request (phase: beforeGlobal)